PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Abstract

 \section{Abstract}

 While end-to-end autonomous driving models show promising results, their practical deployment is often hindered by large model sizes, a reliance on expensive LiDAR sensors and computationally intensive BEV feature representations.
 This limits their scalability, especially for mass-market vehicles equipped only with cameras.
-To address these challenges, we propose \textbf{PRIX} (\textbf{P}lan from \textbf{R}aw P\textbf{ix}els).
+To address these challenges, we propose \textbf{PRIX} (\textbf{P}lan from \textbf{R}aw p\textbf{IX}els).
 Our novel and efficient end-to-end driving architecture operates using only camera data, without explicit BEV representation and forgoing the need for LiDAR.
 PRIX leverages a visual feature extractor coupled with a generative planning head to predict safe trajectories from raw pixel inputs directly.
 A core component of our architecture is the Context-aware Recalibration Transformer (CaRT), a novel module designed to effectively enhance multi-level visual features for more robust planning.
-We demonstrate through comprehensive experiments that PRIX achieves state-of-the-art performance on the NavSim and nuScenes benchmarks, matching the capabilities of larger, multimodal diffusion planners while being significantly more efficient in terms of inference speed and model size, making it a practical solution for real-world deployment.
-Our work is open-source and the code will be at \url{https://maxiuw.github.io/prix}.
+PRIX achieves SOTA performance on the NavSim-v2 and nuScenes datasets.
+On NavSim-v1, it also outperforms the majority of multimodal planners and other camera-only approaches on most metrics.
+Critically, PRIX is significantly more efficient on NavSim-v1, boasting faster inference speeds and a smaller model size.
+This combination of performance and efficiency makes it a practical solution for real-world deployment.
+Our work is open-source and the code will be available upon publication.
+Check our project website for more \url{https://maxiuw.github.io/prix}.